Elvis Andrus Player Props: White Sox vs. Giants

 Giants Pitching Rankings (2022)

-- The pitching staff for the Giants had a collective 8.6 K/9 last season, which ranked 16th in MLB.
+- The 8.6 strikeouts per nine innings compiled by the Giants pitching staff last season ranked 16th in the big leagues.

-- The Giants had the 15th-ranked team ERA among all MLB pitching staffs (3.89).
+- The Giants had a 3.89 team ERA that ranked 15th among all league pitching staffs.

-- Giants pitchers combined to give up the fewest home runs in baseball (132 total, 0.8 per game).
+- Giants pitchers combined to surrender 132 home runs (0.8 per game), the first-fewest in baseball.

-- DeSclafani takes the mound for his first start of the season for the Giants.
+- The Giants will look to Webb (0-1) in his second start of the season.

-- The 32-year-old righty started and threw 2 2/3 innings when he last appeared Sunday, June 26 against the Cincinnati Reds.
+- The righty last appeared on Thursday against the New York Yankees, when he tossed six innings, allowing four earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.